esm7/obsidian-rtl/README.md

 It relies on the RTL support of [CodeMirror](https://codemirror.net/doc/manual.html), which is the editor component that Obsidian uses.
 Although CodeMirror supports just a global direction (no auto-detection by paragraph as we'd all love to have), within this limitation this is the real deal:
-Arabic, Hebrew and Farsi can be typed and rendered in Right-to-Left manner just as you'd expect.
+Arabic, Hebrew and Persian (Farsi) can be typed and rendered in Right-to-Left manner just as you'd expect.

 To my best knowledge, this is the most comprehensive RTL support any Markdown editor currently has to offer.
 Editors like Mark Text and Zettlr that support RTL, do it as a global setting rather than a per-document setting.